Peruvian Roast Chicken and Aji Sauce

 1 hr 30 min

-Because this spiced roast chicken is consumed by millions of Peruvians daily, Peru’s cultural institute has declared it part of the country’s national heritage.
+Because Peruvian roast chicken and aji sauce is consumed by millions of Peruvians daily, Peru’s cultural institute has declared it part of the country’s national heritage.
 Makes sense to us.
-Crispy spiced skin, juicy meat that flavors potato wedges, a kicky sauce on the side … we’d be happy to eat it daily as well, it’s that addictive.
+Crispy spiced skin, juicy meat that flavors potato wedges, a kicky sauce on the side… We’d be happy to eat it daily as well, it’s that addictive.
 Save us a drumstick!

 for the aji sauce